vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 What is visible everywhere, O Goddess, how can the sage not turn his thought toward it? //204//

-*yato ‘pi dṛ śyate devi kathaṁ vidvān na cintayet* //204//
+*yato ‘pi dṛśyate devi kathaṁ vidvān na cintayet* //204//

 Śiva’s *—* or the Goddess’s *—* omnipresence is surely visible, understand-able, by the sage if he follows the YH’s teaching.
-Amṛ tānanda concludes his commentary: “O Mother\! your nature, which Śiva did not expose clearly because it is very secret, has been explained at the request of the Master” *—* that is, by the YH.
+Amṛtānanda concludes his commentary: “O Mother\! your nature, which Śiva did not expose clearly because it is very secret, has been explained at the request of the Master” *—* that is, by the YH.

-We hope that the reader will have found this text illuminating and that our attempt at an explanation has been useful.We would conclude in the traditional Sanskrit way *—* as Amṛ tānanda has done in the Dīpikā—by saying, “be indulgent to us for that,” *no kṣamasva tat* .
+We hope that the reader will have found this text illuminating and that our attempt at an explanation has been useful.We would conclude in the traditional Sanskrit way *—* as Amṛtānanda has done in the Dīpikā—by saying, “be indulgent to us for that,” *no kṣamasva tat* .